Franck-dev-hub/Obsidian-css-snippets/README.md

 ### 📥 Installation and run
 1. Clone or download this repository.
-2. Place the desired CSS files in your Obsidian CSS snippets folder.
+2. Place the desired CSS files in your Obsidian CSS snippets folder:
+   - Windows: `[VAULT_NAME]\.obsidian\snippets\`
+   - Linux: `[VAULT_NAME]/.obsidian/snippets/`
-3. Enable the snippets via Obsidian settings.
+3. Enable the snippets via Obsidian settings:
+   - Go to Settings → Appearance → CSS snippets
+   - Toggle the desired snippets on/off

 ## 💡 Usage
 - Each snippet can be individually enabled or disabled in the Obsidian settings.